Atlanta, GA 30322

 The National Debate Project also facilitates the Emory-Georgia State partnership's Atlanta Urban Debate Institute (AUDI) for students in Atlanta area public school systems.
 The program is a one-week intensive program in debate in the period immediately following the end of the academic school year.
 Here students receive a preview of the national debate topic for the upcoming school year while polishing skills necessary for effective advocacy.

 Each of these programs requires local, student, and professional volunteers to be certified for teaching and coaching.
 If you would like the opportunity to improve educational opportunities and achievement for middle and high school students, we can use your help.
-For futher information on volunteering, please contact Kara Grant at firstname.lastname@example.org.
+For further information on volunteering, please contact Lauren Jacob at firstname.lastname@example.org..